Mount Roskill: Early history and colonial era

-The area has been settled by Tāmaki Māori iwi hapū and since at least the 13th century.
-The Oakley Creek, traditionally known as Te Auaunga, was a crayfish, eels and weka for Tāmaki Māori.
+The area has been settled by Tāmaki Māori iwi hapū since at least the 13th century.
+The Oakley Creek, traditionally known as Te Auaunga, was a source of crayfish, eels and weka for Tāmaki Māori.
 Harakeke (New Zealand flax) and raupō, which grew along the banks of the creek, were harvested here to create Māori traditional textiles.
 By the early 18th century, the area was within the rohe of Waiohua.
 In this period, Puketāpapa was the site of a fortified pā.
 After the defeat of Kiwi Tāmaki, the paramount chief of the iwi, the area became part of the rohe of Ngāti Whātua (modern-day Ngāti Whātua Ōrākei).
 During the early 19th century, the focus of life for Ngāti Whātua was at Onehunga and Māngere, and the Mount Roskill area was used seasonally.

 Mount Roskill formed a part of a land sale between Ngāti Whātua and the Crown on 29 June 1841.
 In 1845, Alexander Kennedy of the Union Bank of Australia, purchased much of the area from the Crown, on-selling this to Joseph May in 1849.
 The Crown sold further parcels of land to settlers in 1848 and 1849, and the area developed into farmland by the late 19th century.
 A number of large country estates owned by wealthier families were found in the Mount Roskill farmland, such as Joseph May's estate, which was redeveloped into the Akarana Golf Clubhouse.
 The area was known to early settlers as a good location for raising ducks and geese, and as a source of water for cattle.
 While the area close to Three Kings in the north had fertile farmland, the southern area of Mount Roskill along the Hillsborough ridge was not as profitable.

 In the early 1910s, Mount Roskill became known for its strawberry farms, primarily those operated by William Johnston and Teddy Edwards.
 After World War I and the return of servicemen, a number of unprofitable strawberry farms were set up in the area, crashing the strawberry market only a decade later.
 During the 1920s, Chinese New Zealanders Quong Sing and Wong Key developed market gardens at Mount Roskill.